trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 ## Habit 5 - Seek first to understand, then to be understood

 The optometrist who gives you his glasses and then tells you done more grateful for his help even though his glasses didn't help.
 Prescription has to follow diagnosis.
-And not only at optometrists but in efficient communication as well.
+And not only at optometrists but at effective communication as well.

 Reading, writing, speaking and listening are the four fundamental forms of communication.